danielstebbings/STRATHcube-Downlink-2425/Admin/EDHPC/typst-doc/charged-ieee/main.typ

 The minimum #acr("SNR") required was taken from @etsi_en_2014[Tab.
 13] which assumed a normal frame length, no pilots, 50 #acr("LDPC") decoding iterations, perfect carrier and synchronisation recovery, no phase noise, and #acr("AWGN").

 Interference is likely to be present in this band due to amateur radio users, spurious emissions and other sources.
 Further,  phase noise will likely be induced due to multipath and atmospheric effects.
 The calculated margin will therefore be optimistic compared to the practical system.
-To offset this, when calculating data rate the spectral efficiency for a system with pilots was used from @ccsds_ccsds_2023.
+To offset this, when calculating data rate the reduced spectral efficiency for a system with pilots was used from @ccsds_ccsds_2023.

 The link budget and margin for an adverse and a favourable scenario is shown in @tab:budget, with the optimal modulation and coding rate selected to meet the 3dB margin requirement.
 The data rate was calculated directly from the spectral efficiency and bandwidth using @eq:spect_eff_2_cap.